Vanity (1935 film)

+Vanity is a lost 1935 British comedy film directed by Adrian Brunel and starring Jane Cain, Percy Marmont and John Counsell.
+It was written by Ernest Denny based on his play.

+Preservation status

+The British Film Institute National Archive holds no film or video materials.

+Plot

-Vanity is a 1935 British comedy film directed by Adrian Brunel and starring Jane Cain, Percy Marmont and John Counsell.
-The plot concerns a conceited actress, convinced of the general adoration in which she is held, faking her own death in order to gratify herself by observing the depth of grief caused by her demise.
+A conceited actress, convinced of the general adoration in which she is held, fakesher own death in order to gratify herself by observing the depth of grief caused by her demise.
 However the actual reactions to the "news" prove to be far from what she had expected.